krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-24-italy-trip-day3.md

 After our inability to go to one of the top restaurants in Rome, we decided to try our luck in Naples.
 We walked down one of the busiest, yet extremely narrow, streets of Naples called Via dei Tribunali to arrive at <a href="https://www.google.com/maps/place/Antonio+e+Gigi+Sorbillo/@40.8504258,14.2546865,18z/data=!4m5!3m4!1s0x133b084247fd37e5:0x978510f3df1a87dc!8m2!3d40.8504948!4d14.2555931">Antonio e Gigi Sorbillo</a> restaurant.
 With an extremely large menu of options available to us, we went with 3 pizzas: the Napolitan Margherita, A pizza with capers and olives, and a pesto-based pizza.
 We waited and waited and waited while mosquitos bit us at the legs.
 While we weren't particularly hungry when we arrived at the restaurant (so unusual for us), we were ravenous by the time the food came.
 But, every second was worth it as the pizzas were incredible.
 What makes the Italian Pizza incomparable to any other, is their use of high-quality tomatoes, excess amounts of olive oil, and a thin fluffy base.
 I described the pizza as 'juicy' just due to the explosion of flavor in my mouth.
 In other places, we don't tend to add olive oil on top of the pizzas, but here we managed to get pizzas where the base maintained it's shape and texture with the almost liquid-like surface of the pizza.

-After the incredible lunch, we headed to [Piazza Bellini](https://www.wikiwand.com/en/Piazza_Bellini,_Naples).
+After the amazing lunch, we headed to [Piazza Bellini](https://www.wikiwand.com/en/Piazza_Bellini,_Naples).
 A small piazza with some Colosseum like excavations underneath, it wasn't anything great.

 ---